 We understand that this terminology may be confusing or intimidating.
 We also know that the demand for running your business leaves little time to research acronyms like PCI DSS.

 PCI DSS stands for Payment Card Industry Data Security Standard.
 It was developed by the major credit card companies as a guideline to help organizations that process, store or transmit card payments.
-The program helps prevent fraud, hacking, identity theft and various other security vulnerabilities and threats.
+The program helps you to guard and prevent fraud, hacking, identity theft and various other security vulnerabilities and threats.
+Some useful payment protection tips can be reviewed on the official PCI site.

-Card Systems is proud to announce our dedication to helping our valued merchants.
-As one of our valued merchants, you are automatically enrolled in the Card Systems Merchant Security Program.
-The purpose of this program is to provide Payment Card Industry Data Security Standard (PCI DSS) compliance solutions for all of our merchants that process credit card payments.
+Card Systems is dedicated to helping you protect yourself and your customers.
+As one of our valued merchants, you are automatically enrolled in the PCI Security Program.
+The purpose of this program is to help you safeguard and protect your customer’s valuable data by following the Payment Card Industry Data Security Standard (PCI DSS) compliance guidelines.
+This program is required for all merchants that process credit card payments and by being complaint makes you more trustworthy

 MORE QUESTIONS?
 VISIT OUR MERCHANT DATA SECURITY PROGRAM FREQUENTLY ASKED QUESTIONS